sbk2k1/ML-Notes/README.md

 # ML-Notes
-My ML Notes from all
+My ML Notes from all over